nathan-tadisa/mom-site2/replit.md

 This is a full-stack web application built with React and Express.js featuring a style and wardrobe consultation website.
 The application uses a modern monorepo structure with a React frontend using shadcn/ui components and an Express.js backend with PostgreSQL database integration via Drizzle ORM.

+## Recent Changes

+### January 9, 2025 - Figma to Replit Migration Complete
+- Successfully migrated project from Figma to Replit environment
+- Enhanced UnlockWardrobePotentialSection with horizontal scrolling carousel
+- Completely redesigned testimonials section (ReadyToTransformWardrobeSection) with:
+  - Professional testimonial header "What Our Students Say"
+  - 4 diverse, authentic testimonials from different professionals
+  - Interactive pagination with clickable dots and position indicator
+  - Improved responsive design and accessibility features
+- All components are fully functional with proper client/server separation
+- Application running successfully on port 5000 with hot reloading

 ## User Preferences

 Preferred communication style: Simple, everyday language.